-Jennifer LuddenJennifer Ludden helps edit energy and environment stories for NPR's National Desk, working with NPR staffers and a team of public radio reporters across the country.
+Jennifer LuddenJennifer Ludden helps edit energy and environment stories for NPR's National Desk.

 Jennifer Ludden is a National Correspondent.